RunMat Design Philosophy

 A clear, minimal core.
 A fast, pragmatic runtime.
 An open extension model.

 RunMat is not a reimplementation of MATLAB-in-full.
 It is a modern runtime that runs MATLAB code very fast, is pleasant to reason about, and is easy to extend in both the Rust and MATLAB languages.
-We keep the core small and uncompromisingly high-quality; everything else is a package.

 This document explains the “why” and the “how” of that design.